Graphical Representation and Hierarchical Decomposition Mechanism for Vertex-Cover Solution Space: Experiments and Results

-The phase transition points will be estimated based on the fact: when the graphs are far from the phase transition points, most of them should have the same KE-layer number and the fluctuation (standard deviation) should be small, but the fluctuation (standard deviation) should get increased when it approaches the transition points and reach the highest at the transition point.
-For the location of the KE-layer 1 to KE-layer 2 transition point, by the values of standard deviation in Figure \ref{errorbar} from Algorithm 1 and Algorithm 2 with edge number energy, it can be find that the transition point is around $e$ (average degree), the standard deviation reaches the highest at this point and the standard deviation gets lower quickly after it.
-For the location of the KE-layer 2 to KE-layer 3 transition point, a similar analysis could be conducted and the phase transition point is around $10.5$ (average degree), and when the 3-KE-layer graphs start to get dominate (average degree larger than 12), the standard deviation is very close to zero, which suggests that almost all the graphs with this average degree are 3-KE-layer ones.
-Certainly, there will be more $k$-layer KE-graphs ($k>3$) and corresponding phase transitions when the average degree gets increased over 20, but it will not discussed in this paper.
+The phase transition points will be estimated based on this fact: when the graphs are far from the phase transition points, most of them should have the same KE-layer number and the fluctuation (standard deviation) of their KE-layer numbers should be small, but the fluctuation should get increased when it approaches the transition points and reaches the highest at the transition point.
+For the location of the 1-layer KE-graph to 2-layer KE-graph transition point, by observing the standard deviation values in Figure \ref{errorbar} from \textbf{Strategy} \textbf{1} and \textbf{Strategy} \textbf{2} with edge energy, it could be found that the transition point is around $e$ (average degree), where the standard deviation reaches the highest and gets lower quickly after.
+For the location of the 2-layer KE-graph to 3-layer KE-graph transition point, a similar analysis could be conducted and the phase transition point is around $10.5$ (average degree).
+Also when the 3-layer KE-graph starts to get dominate (average degree larger than 12), the standard deviation is very close to zero, which suggests that almost all the graphs with this average degree are 3-layer KE-graphs.
+Certainly, there will be more $k$-layer KE-graphs and corresponding phase transitions with $k>3$ when the average degree gets increased over 20, which will not be discussed in this paper.